Ishan1Pant/cicd-jenkins-iris/README.md

-This is a message to test the workflow.
+Hi
-Testing for Jenkins.
+This is a simple project to demonstrate the working of CI CD pipelines through Jenkins.